Heart and double-lung transplant recipient sharing his story to inspire others

 Pierce’s transplant went smoothly, with few complications in recovery.
 Now, as he prepares for his sophomore year, he’s already looking into ways to help future transplant recipients.

-“I have to take medicine every day for the rest of my life because rejection is the number one problem with transplants,” Pierce said, “So if you could print organs with somebody’s own cells, there wouldn’t be any need for medication or rejection.
+“I have to take medicine every day for the rest of my life because rejection is the number one problem with transplants,” he said.
+“So if you could print organs with somebody’s own cells, there wouldn’t be any need for medication or rejection.
 So that’d be pretty awesome.”

 To read more about Pierce’s journey, click here.